Ambiorix's revolt: Prelude

 In 58–56 BCE Julius Caesar conquered most of Gaul including the territory of the Belgae tribes.
 At the Battle of the Axona Caesar dispersed a large coalition of Belgae tribes.
 In the Battle of the Sabis Caesar defeated the Nervii, Viromandui, Aduatuci and Atrebates.
 After this he turned against the Atuatuci, captured their stronghold, and sold the entire tribe into slavery.
 After these defeats most Belgae tribes were cowed into compliance with Rome.

 At the end of the campaigning season of 54 BCE Caesar returned from his invasion of Britain, he called the leaders of the Gallic tribes to a meeting to settle the affairs of Gaul and then supervised the movement of his army into winter quarters.
 The harvest had been poor forcing Caesar to split up his army and disperse his legions over a wide area.
 Most were quartered among the Belgae tribes whose alliance with Rome remained uncertain.
 Fifteen cohorts were sent to winter in the territory of the Eburones at a place called Atuatuca.
 This force included the entire Fourteenth legion, five (independent) cohorts., some Iberian cavalry and there may have been some other auxiliaries as well, the force probably numbered 6,000–9,000 men.
-It was commanded by two of Caesar's legates, Quintus Titurius Sabinus and Lucius Aurunculeius Cotta, both of who had held independent commands in the past and had proved reasonably competent.
+It was commanded by two of Caesar's legates, Quintus Titurius Sabinus and Lucius Aurunculeius Cotta, both of whom had held independent commands in the past and had proved reasonably competent.
 Caesar does not mention who held the overall authority, but his narrative implies they were jointly in command.